 From time to time we all struggle with our emotional health and wellbeing.
 For some children and young people it can be difficult to manage and understand their feelings.
 Young people might experience a wide variety of difficulties including low mood, difficulty sleeping, loss of appetite, difficulty concentrating or might be avoiding school.

-Call the Single Point of Access number on 0800 0113 474 between 8am to 6pm, Monday to Friday – Choose option one, followed by option two for a consultation and we will listen and
+Call the Single Point of Access number on 0800 0113 474 between 8am to 6pm, Monday to Friday and choose option one.

 If a child or young person needs urgent help please call 0800 0113 474 or text the word KENT to 85258.